The Terms You Need to Know to Understand Prediabetes and Lower Your Risk for Developing Type 2 Diabetes

 High blood sugar is a higher concentration of glucose, or sugar, than is expected in the blood.
 Slightly high blood sugar indicates prediabetes, while levels higher than that indicate diabetes.

-Low blood sugar can happen in people with diabetes or, occasionally, in people with prediabetes.
+Low blood sugar, also known as hypoglycemia, can happen in people with diabetes or, occasionally, in people with prediabetes.
 Common causes of low blood sugar in type 2 diabetes include skipping a meal, exercising without being careful to monitor blood sugar, drinking alcohol, and eating a high-glycemic meal that causes blood sugar to spike and then crash.
 Mildly low blood sugar is from 54 to 70 mg/dl.
 It can usually be treated just by eating 15 grams at a time of fast-acting carbohydrates (such as candy, juice, or sugar), checking blood sugar, and repeating until blood sugar is normal again.
 Blood sugar under 54 mg/dl can lead to dizziness, confusion, and even a coma, and may need glucagon or medical intervention.

 This is the level of sugar or glucose in the blood when you have not eaten for at least 8 hours or after an overnight fast.
 Fasting blood sugar is 100-125 mg/dl in prediabetes.
 Less than that is normal, and over 125 mg/dl indicates diabetes.